YuvaRajAF/Snapdragon-Splash-Creator/README.md

 	- copy the photos you want for logo, fastboot and corrupt to pics folder
 	- copy device header file to bin and rename as header_device.img
-	- edit create.sh and change first line to your device codename(should match the header image as well)
-	- from a terminal after cd in to the directory and  run ./create.sh
+	- from a terminal after cd in to the directory and  run `./create.sh device`
 	- flash and try